Nginx is a high-performance web server widely used and ideal for hosting websites, web applications, and services on your Raspberry Pi.

 }

-Where you see that the last line loads all .conf files from the folder /etc/nginx/conf.d/ and all files from /etc/nginx/sites-available/.
+Where you see that the last line loads all the .conf files from the /etc/nginx/conf.d/ folder and all files from /etc/nginx/sites-available/.

-To keep everything organized, you will generally perform the configuration of each site in separate files in the /etc/nginx/sites-available/ directory.
+To keep everything organized, you will generally perform the configuration for each site in separate files in the /etc/nginx/sites-available/ directory.

-Let’s look at an example of configuring a basic website in Nginx.
+Let’s see an example of a basic website configuration in Nginx.
 With this configuration, Nginx will serve your website on port 80 and handle incoming requests.

-First, we create a configuration file in /etc/nginx/sites-available/ for your website, for example, my-site:
+First, create a configuration file in /etc/nginx/sites-available/ for your website, for example, my-site:

 sudo nano /etc/nginx/sites-available/my-site

-We add the site configuration, including the root path of the site and the port
+Add the site configuration, including the site root path and the port:

-Now we create a symbolic link in /etc/nginx/sites-enabled/ to enable the site.
+Now create a symbolic link in /etc/nginx/sites-enabled/ to enable the site.

 sudo ln -s /etc/nginx/sites-available/my-site /etc/nginx/sites-enabled/

 We can verify that the configuration is correct with this command.
-If we have any errors in the configuration, it will show them in the console.
+If there is any error in the configuration, it will show it in the console.

 sudo nginx -t

-Finally, we create a directory to place the files of our website.
+Finally, create a directory to put our website files.

-We put the HTML content into the index.html file.
-Finally, we restart Nginx to apply the configuration,
+Put the HTML content into the index.html file.
+Finally, restart Nginx to apply the configuration:

 sudo service nginx restart